openvstorage/ovs-documentation/Installation/geoscale.md

 ovs setup
 ```

+> #### Note::Concurrent installs are not supported
+>
-**NOTE:** Do not run the `ovs setup` on different nodes at the same time.
+> Do not run the `ovs setup` on different nodes at the same time.
 Wait until the setup has finished before starting the setup on another node.

 - The initialization script will ask a couple of questions:
     -   Enter the root credentials for the host.
     -   Select the Public IP address of the Node.
     -   It will search for existing Open vStorage Clusters in the network.
 Join the cluster created in the previous step.
     -   Enter a name for the Open vStorage Cluster.
     -   Indicate if the cluster is RDMA capable.
-All nodes in the cluster must have RDMA capable hardware in order to have a working setup..
+All nodes in the cluster must have RDMA capable hardware in order to have a working setup.

 - When the install is completed a message will be displayed.